Ashley Madison's infidelity business a saucy pitch for Hollywood

-LOS ANGELES, Aug 26 (Reuters) - Even before the details of millions of users of infidelity website Ashley Madison were hacked and leaked to the public, a television show based on the dating site for married people was being shopped around Hollywood.

-“Thank You Ashley Madison,” a series concept based on a woman who signs up to the website, is being pitched to networks by Los Angeles-based OutEast Entertainment, the company’s senior vice president, Courtney Hazlett, said on Wednesday.
+“Thank You Ashley Madison,” a series concept based on a woman who signs up to the website, is being pitched to networks by Los Angeles-based OutEast Entertainment, the company’s senior vice president of development, Courtney Hazlett, said on Wednesday.

 OutEast Entertainment made a deal in 2014 with Avid Life Media Inc, the parent company of Ashley Madison, to use the website’s name in the television show with the hopes of drawing some of the site’s 37 million clients to watch the series.

-Note: (This version of the story was corrected to show Hazlett is senior vice president of development division not company in paragraph 2, in paragraph 4 removes “divorced” from character description and in paragraph 6 changes Kennedy to co-writer from writer and adds Macdonald.)